fsprojects/fantomas/README.md

 However, the [library project](src/Fantomas) and [command line interface](src/Fantomas.Cmd) have no dependency on external packages.

 ## Testing and validation
-I have tried to be careful in testing the project.
+We have tried to be careful in testing the project.
 There are 131 unit tests and 30 validated test examples, but it seems some corner cases of the language haven't been covered.
 Feel free to suggests tests if they haven't been handled correctly.